-In June 2016, the FASB issued ASU No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13").
+In June 2016, the FASB issued Accounting Standards Update ("ASU") No. 2016-13, "Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13").
 The new guidance requires an entity to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts as opposed to delaying recognition until the loss was probable of occurring.
-ASU 2016-13 became effective as of January 1, 2020.
-The Company does not expect the adoption of ASU 2016-13 to have a material impact on its statement of financial condition.
+ASU 2016-13 became effective for the Company as of January 1, 2020.
+There was no material impact to the Company's statement of financial condition upon adoption of ASU 2016-13.